retecolo/direttore/README.md

 Page features:
 - **Status badge** — shows backend mode (local / ssh / rest) and live reachability
-- **Running labs table** — name, node count, topology path; click any row to open the lab detail drawer
+- **Running labs table** — name, node count, topology path, and **lab age** (how long ago the lab was deployed); click any row to open the lab detail drawer
-- **Lab detail drawer** — per-node table with kind, image, IPv4/IPv6, and state.
+- **Lab detail drawer** — per-node table with kind, image, IPv4/IPv6, and **colour-coded container state** (running / stopped / error)
-  - **Console Access**: Instantly copy generated SSH commands to access container nodes.
-(See _Accessing ContainerLab Nodes via SSH_ below).
+  - **Per-node actions**: restart, stop, or start individual nodes without tearing down the whole lab
+  - **In-browser terminal**: click the console button on any running node to open a full xterm.js terminal session over WebSocket — no SSH client or ProxyJump needed
+  - **SSH ProxyJump commands**: copy a ready-made `ssh -J ...` command for direct terminal access outside the browser
+- **Deploy panel** — select any `.yml` topology file and deploy with configurable options:
+  - **Reconfigure toggle** — choose whether to run `clab deploy --reconfigure` (redeploys existing nodes) or a plain deploy
+  - **Pre-deploy validation** — validate the topology file with `clab deploy --check` before committing; result shown inline
+  - **Topology graph preview** — an interactive React Flow canvas renders the node/link graph parsed directly from the YAML before you deploy
+  - **YAML editor** — edit the topology file in-browser with syntax highlighting before deploying
+  - **Real-time deploy log** — streaming SSE output with manual dismissal
+- **Destroy confirmation dialogue** — confirm before destroying a running lab to prevent accidental teardown
 - **Topology Workspace** — a fully interactive file manager for `CLAB_TOPO_DIR`:
-  - Create folders to organize `binds` and `startup-config` files for your labs.
+  - Create, rename, duplicate, and delete folders and files in-browser
-  - Create and edit text files (`.cfg`, `.cli`, `.json`) directly in the browser.
+  - Create and edit text files (`.cfg`, `.cli`, `.json`, `.yml`) directly in the browser
-  - Navigate directories using dynamic breadcrumbs.
+  - Navigate directories using dynamic breadcrumbs
-  - **Git history tab** — per-file commit log shown when `CLAB_TOPO_GIT_REPO` is configured.
+  - **Git history tab** — per-file commit log shown when `CLAB_TOPO_GIT_REPO` is configured
-  - Deploy directly from any `.yml` topology file within the workspace.
+  - Deploy directly from any `.yml` topology file within the workspace
-- **Topology upload** — file-picker upload of `.yml` and config files targeting the current workspace directory.
+- **Topology upload** — file-picker upload of `.yml` and config files targeting the current workspace directory
-- All sub-features (Git history tab, SSH/REST indicators) are hidden when their respective env vars are not set.
+- All sub-features (Git history tab, SSH/REST indicators) are hidden when their respective env vars are not set

 #### Accessing ContainerLab Nodes via SSH